nodejs/node/doc/api/tls.md

     which is not usually necessary.
 This should be used carefully if at all!
     Value is a numeric bitmask of the `SSL_OP_*` options from [OpenSSL Options][].
-  * `secureProtocol` {string} The TLS protocol version to use.
+  * `secureProtocol` {string} Legacy mechanism to select the TLS protocol version to use, it does not support independent control of the minimum and maximum version, and does not support limiting the protocol to TLSv1.3.
+Use `minVersion` and `maxVersion` instead.
 The possible values are listed as [SSL_METHODS][], use the function names as strings.
-For example, use `'TLSv1_1_method'` to force TLS version 1.1, or `'TLS_method'` to allow any TLS protocol version.
-It is not recommended to use TLS versions less than 1.2, but it may be required for interoperability.  **Default:** none, see `minVersion`.
+For example, use `'TLSv1_1_method'` to force TLS version 1.1, or `'TLS_method'` to allow any TLS protocol version up to TLSv1.3.
+It is not recommended to use TLS versions less than 1.2, but it may be required for interoperability.
+    **Default:** none, see `minVersion`.
   * `sessionIdContext` {string} Opaque identifier used by servers to ensure session state is not shared between applications.
 Unused by clients.